satand/strimzi-mirroring/README.md

 bin/kafka-console-consumer.sh --bootstrap-server streams-cluster-backup-kafka-bootstrap:9092 --topic my-topic --consumer.config=/tmp/consumer.properties --group my-group"
 ```

-If all is ok, when both above terminals will be ready, bwriting some messages in the producer terminal, we should see after a bit time the same messages in the consumer terminal.
+If all is ok, when both above terminals will be ready, writing some messages in the producer terminal, we should see the same messages in the consumer terminal in a bit time.

 :partying_face: Have fun! :partying_face: